 This course will focus on interior finish products and their applications.
 Students will learn to specify and calculate quantities of materials using industry standards.

-This course will focus on periods of art, artists, architecture and furniture from Egyptian times to the 21st century.
+History of Interior Design This course will focus on periods of art, artists, architecture and furniture from Egyptian times to the 21st century.